 BolehVPN’s 1-year plan offers the best value (it costs 79,99 $ / vuosi), but it still isn’t a good deal — almost all top VPNs have lower prices for their annual subscriptions.
 BolehVPN’s 7-day plan is decent and allows you to test out the product, and it’s 30-day plan is reasonably-priced (9,99 $ / kuukausi).

 BolehVPN accepts payment via six types of credit cards, Paymentwall, PayPal, and cryptocurrency payments (Bitcoin and other altcoins).
 When I signed up for BolehVPN, it offered me a 10% discount if I used the Paymentwall payment method, which was a nice bonus.

 BolehVPN backs all plans with a 14-day money-back guarantee.
 It’s not bad, but most VPNs offer longer refund periods (30 days is the industry standard — and some VPNs, like CyberGhost VPN, even offer 45-day money-back guarantees).
 I asked the support reps to clarify if the 14-day refund also applies to the 7-day plan (as this doesn’t make any sense), but they never replied.

-Overall, BolehVPN has a good selection of plans if you’re only looking for short-term use — the 1-month plan is cheaper than other VPNs, and it’s less common to find 7-day and 2-month plans.
-However, the longer-term plans are more expensive than most other (better) VPNs on the market.
+Overall, BolehVPN has a good selection of plans if you’re only interested in short-term use — the 7-day and 1-month plans offer a decent value, but the longer-term plans are more expensive.
 That said, all plans are covered by a 14-day money-back guarantee, so there’s no risk in trying BolehVPN out.

 BolehVPN Ease of Use: Mobile & Desktop Apps